Investigators focus on home-grown Islamic State cell in Turkey bomb probe

 Turkey is vulnerable to infiltration by Islamic State, which holds swathes of Syrian land abutting Turkey where some two million refugees live.
 But there has been no word from the group -- usually swift to publicly claim responsibility for any attack it conducts -- over the Ankara, Diyarbakir or Suruc bombings.

-The pro-Kurdish Peoples’ Democratic Party (HDP), which says it was the target of the Ankara bombings, has said Erdogan and the government have blood on their hands.
+The pro-Kurdish Peoples’ Democratic Party (HDP), which says it was the target of the Ankara bombings, has said President Tayyip Erdogan and the government have blood on their hands.

 “This attack happened because none of the necessary steps were taken after the previous ones.
 We wouldn’t have lost so many of our people,” HDP spokesman Ayhan Bilgen said.